A war of traditional art vs digital art has been long waging since digital art has come into existence?

 8. Analysis Paralysis

-There are endless possibilities with what you can create with digital art.
+There are endless possibilities for what you can create with digital art.
 Having so many options can make you overthink the art and leave your creativity paralyzed!

 9. Technical Difficulties